Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_v2_Roadmap.md

-# NIS Protocol v2.0 AGI Evolution Roadmap
+# NIS Protocol v2.0 → v3.0 AGI Evolution Roadmap

 ## Executive Summary

-Based on the competitive landscape analysis and the conversation with AI researchers, this roadmap outlines the evolution of NIS Protocol from its current sophisticated multi-agent system to an advanced cognitive architecture with unique biological cognition principles and cultural intelligence capabilities.
+Based on the competitive landscape analysis and the conversation with AI researchers, this roadmap outlines the evolution of NIS Protocol from its current sophisticated multi-agent system to an advanced cognitive architecture with unique biological cognition principles, cultural intelligence capabilities, and mathematical rigor through Kolmogorov-Arnold Networks (KAN) integration.

 ## Current State (NIS Protocol v1.0)